BlakeHeimann/teamrocket/README.md

 ![TeamRocket(2)](https://user-images.githubusercontent.com/43186444/111574204-0c79c980-877a-11eb-8e2a-cef5b31d205c.png)

+For information on Regulations and Telemetry/Tracking, please see the corresponding .txt files in the engineering_models/ folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.